liuqx315/Multiscale-pattern/doc/guide/source/f_interface/Preconditioning.rst

-The FARKBP interface module is a package of C functions which, as part of the FARKODE interface module, support the use of the ARKode solver with the serial NVECTOR_SERIAL module, and the combination of the ARKBANDPRE preconditioner module (see the section :ref:`CInterface.BandPre`) with any of the Krylov iterative linear solvers.
+The FARKBP interface module is a package of C functions which, as part of the FARKODE interface module, support the use of the ARKode solver with the serial or threaded NVector modules (:ref:`NVectors.NVSerial`, :ref:`NVectors.OpenMP` or :ref:`NVectors.Pthreads`), and the combination of the ARKBANDPRE preconditioner module (see the section :ref:`CInterface.BandPre`) with any of the Krylov iterative linear solvers.

 The two user-callable functions in this package, with the corresponding ARKode function around which they wrap, are: